Marker Logo

 this page online

 30° 53.182′ N, 102° 52.587′ W. Marker is in Fort Stockton, Texas, in Pecos County.
-Marker is at the intersection of East 2nd Street and North Rooney Street, on the right when traveling west on East 2nd Street.
+It is at the intersection of East 2nd Street and North Rooney Street, on the right when traveling west on East 2nd Street.
 The marker is located along the street near the intersection.
 Touch for map.
 Marker is in this post office area: Fort Stockton TX 79735, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Fort Stockton Guard House (within shouting distance of this marker); St. Stephen's Episcopal Church (about 300 feet away, measured in a direct line); O. W. Williams (about 300 feet away); St. Stephens, Hovey School, Rollins Sibley House (about 300 feet away); Comanche Springs Pool & Pavilion (about 400 feet away); Site of Comanche Springs (about 500 feet away); Hovey School (about 500 feet away); The Enlisted Soldier (about 700 feet away).
+At least 8 other markers are within walking distance of this marker: Fort Stockton Guard House (within shouting distance of this marker); St. Stephen's Episcopal Church (about 300 feet away, measured in a direct line); O. W. Williams (about 300 feet away); St. Stephens, Hovey School, Rollins Sibley House (about 300 feet away); Comanche Springs Pool & Pavilion (about 400 feet away); Site of Comanche Springs (about 500 feet away); Hovey School (about 500 feet away); The Enlisted Soldier (about 700 feet away).
 Touch for a list and map of all markers in Fort Stockton.

 More about this marker.
 There is a duplicate of this marker on the other side of the fort.